 A Level II Dynamic Positioning system in built in a ship whose off-course veering will tend to cause serious problems.
-A Dynamic Positioning Ship enabled with a Level II Dynamic Positioning system contains high-end computer applications and diving watercrafts in case the ship encounters any major problem in the deep sea.
+A Dynamic Positioning Ship enabled with a Level II Dynamic Positioning system contains high-end computer applications and diving watercraft in case the ship encounters any major problem in the deep sea.

 Level III Dynamic Positioning System

-A Dynamic Positioning Ship with a Level III Dynamic Positioning contains similar equipments like a Level II Dynamic Positioning system but with a back-up Dynamic Positioning system at some other location.
+A Dynamic Positioning Ship with a Level III Dynamic Positioning contains similar equipment a Level II Dynamic Positioning system but with a back-up Dynamic Positioning system at some other location.
 The aspect of back-up is important because they will act as emergencies in case the main Dynamic Positioning system gets destroyed due to any water penetration or occurrence of fire or short circuit or any other inadvertent casualty.
 Generally oil tankers which drill in the deep parts of the ocean are equipped with a Level III Dynamic Positioning system.

-At present, only a few elite ships and naval vessels incorporate the usage of Dynamic Positioning.
+At present, only a few elite ships and naval vessels incorporate Dynamic Positioning.
 But since conserving and preserving the environment and the eco-system has become the need of the hour, it is only logical that Dynamic Positioning becomes the future of marine vessels in order to preserve the marine ecology with every bit of technological knowledge man has in his power and disposal.